openmrs/openmrs-contrib-rest-api-docs/source/includes/auth.md

 * Alternatively, a session token can be used to interact with the API endpoints.

 ## Retrieve session token

-The session token is retrieved using Basic authentication on the `/session` endpoint.
-The response will include a `JSESSIONID` in the header.
-This session ID is also included in the response object

 ```console
 GET /openmrs/ws/rest/v1/session
   -H 'Authorization: Basic Auth <base64 encoded username:password'